Quivers and moduli spaces of pointed curves of genus zero: Introduction

-\ -- In the proofs of the result for the individual moduli spaces of pointed curves (theorems \ref{thm:Ln-limPn}, \ref{thm:M0n-limQn} and \ref{thm:M0a-limQna}) we restrict the collections $(s^\theta)_\theta$ to certain sets of generic weights.
-Considering representations as $\P^1$-bundles with $n$ sections (see corollary \ref{cor:reprQn-P1n-GIT} and \ref{cor:reprPn-P1n-GIT}), these weights $\theta^i$ resp.\ $\theta^T$ correspond to sets of three sections, such that a representation is stable with respect to this weight if and only if these three sections are disjoint.
+\ -- In the proofs of the results for the individual moduli spaces of pointed curves (theorems \ref{thm:Ln-limPn}, \ref{thm:M0n-limQn} and \ref{thm:M0a-limQna}) we restrict the collections $(V^\theta)_\theta$ to certain sets of generic weights.
+Considering representations as $\P^1$-bundles with $n$ sections (see corollary \ref{cor:reprQn-P1n-GIT} and \ref{cor:reprPn-P1n-GIT}), these weights $\theta^i$ (resp.\ $\theta^T$) correspond to sets of three sections, such that a representation is stable with respect to this weight if and only if these three sections are disjoint.

 \ -- Normalising the representations with respect to the three sections for each of these weights, the functor of the inverse limit becomes a functor consisting of sections of $\P^1$ that satisfy certain equations.
-We compare these functors of the limit with the functors of the moduli spaces of pointed curves which arise from a natural closed embedding of the moduli space into a product of $\P^1$ and are described in theorems \ref{thm:Ln-ProdP1-functor}, \ref{thm:M0n-ProdP1-functor} and \ref{thm:functorM0a}.
+We compare these functors of the limit with the functors of the moduli spaces of pointed curves, described in theorems \ref{thm:Ln-ProdP1-functor}, \ref{thm:M0n-ProdP1-functor} and \ref{thm:functorM0a}, that arise from a natural closed embedding of these moduli spaces into a products of $\P^1$'s related to root systems of type $A$.